 It does get easier

-Now that Nats is a pre-teen, we have vacationing (somewhat) down pat.
+Now that our oldest is a teen, we have vacationing (somewhat) down pat.
 I can remember when it used to nearly cause ulcers.
 No longer do I sweat the backwards glances from judgy parents, or worry about doing everything, lest we don’t get our money’s worth.

 Don’t try to keep up with the Joneses

-We know it’s a must to create down-time, or walk the hallways at 2 am.
+We know it’s a must to create down-time.
 I’ve learned that it’s OK not to do all the things.
 I’ve redefined what a successful vacation looks like, and it ain’t what you see on the front of a Disney brochure.
 Sometimes, success includes sleeping all night, remembering a favorite calm-down toy, exiting an activity before the meltdown, or seeing a smile.
-It’s knowing tolerance levels (for both of my kids) and making sure that everyone gets to do something they enjoy.
+It’s understanding the tolerance levels (for both of my kids) and making sure that everyone gets to do something they enjoy.

 Our plan-for-success guide